emmeowzing/dynamic-continuation-orb/README.md

 See my [article on Medium](https://medium.com/@ejd2385/dynamic-continuations-in-circleci-d7516ae5c6f2) about dynamic continuations for a simple introduction to using this orb.

+For users familiar with GitHub actions, this orb is analogous to the (paths-filter)[https://github.com/dorny/paths-filter] action.

 ## Usage

 Get up-and-running with dynamically continued pipelines in these 4 steps: